Ronaldo scores hattrick as Portugal draw in thriller against Spain

 Portugal -- aiming to become only the fourth country to win the European Championship and World Cup back-to-back -- were always dangerous on the counter-attack and it was a rapid move into opposition territory which ultimately led to their second, giving them possession in the final third.

-Ronaldo's low shot shouldn't have led to a goal, but De Gea, regarded as one of the best goalkeepers in the world, allowed the ball to slip through his fingers and momentum swung back Portugal's way.
+Ronaldo's low shot shouldn't have led to a goal, but De Gea, regarded as one of the best goalkeepers in the world, allowed the ball to slip from his grasp and momentum swung back Portugal's way.

 Spain, however, epitomized the fighting spirit their new manager spoke of in the build up to the match and struck in the 55th minute after a David Silva free-kick allowed Sergio Busquets to head the ball across goal for Costa to tap in from four yards.

-Three minutes later Nacho struck to make amends for his earlier error only for Ronaldo to steal the show and further enhance his status as one of the finest to ever have played the beautiful game.
+Three minutes later Nacho struck to make amends for his earlier error only for Ronaldo to steal the show at the Fisht Stadium, taking his tally to 84 goals in 151 internationals and further enhancing his status as one of the finest to ever have played the beautiful game.